jolapodolszanska/iris-dataset-exercises/README.md

-# Praca z datasetem Iris
+# Iris dataset exercises

-Zamieszczam notatnik, który wprowadza w ćwiczenia z datasetem Iris.
+I am posting a notebook that introduces the Iris dataset exercises.

-## Potrzebne biblioteki
+## Necessary libaries
-Aby uruchomić ten przykład musisz mieć zasinstalowany Jupyter Notebook oraz potrzebne biblioteki.
+To run this example you must have Jupyter Notebook installed and the necessary libraries.

 `pandas`